Belarus: Women attacked and detained as protests persist | DW | 12.09.2020

 Read more: Maria Kolesnikova, musician and Lukashenko opponent

-Kolesnikova was moved to a new location northeast of the Belarusian capital on Saturday.
+On Saturday, Kolesnikova was moved to a new location northeast of the Belarusian capital.
 The opposition wrote on Twitter that they had not been told the reason for the move.

-Kolesnikova is a close ally of Tsikhanouskaya and the pair are members of the 7-person Coordination Council, which the election candidate set up during the protests to demand new elections in the ex-Soviet nation of 9.5 million people.
+Kolesnikova is a close ally of Tsikhanouskaya and the pair are members of the 7-person Coordination Council, which the election candidate set up to demand new elections in the ex-Soviet nation of 9.5 million people.

 bk/mm (dpa, Reuters, AFP)